Religion in Pakistan: Christianity

 Christians (مسيحى، عیسائی) make up 1.3% of Pakistan's population.
 The majority of the Pakistani Christian community consists of Punjabis who converted during the British colonial era and their descendants.
-Pakistani Christians mainly live in Punjab and in urban centres.
+In British colonial India, there were waves of conversions to Christianity among the Chuhra and Chamar between the 1870s and 1930s in the Punjab Province and United Provinces of Agra and Oudh.
+Christians mainly live in the urban centres of Punjab.
 There is also a Roman Catholic community in Karachi which was established by Goan and Tamil migrants when Karachi's infrastructure was being developed between the two World Wars.
 A few Protestant groups conduct missions in Pakistan.
-The present Christian population in Pakistan is ranged between 2-3 million as per as recent (2020–21) year estimation by various institution and NGOs of Pakistan.
-There is a small myth that Christianity has been existent in Pakistan ever since a few decades after the crucifixion of Jesus.
-This myth became more popular after the finding of a structure looking like a giant cross in Northern Pakistan, but there is almost no evidence that this cross is related to Christianity.
+The present Christian population in Pakistan is ranged between 2 and 3 million as per as recent (2020–21) year estimation by various institution and NGOs of Pakistan.

 There are a number of church-run schools in Pakistan that admit students of all religions, including Forman Christian College, St. Patrick's Institute of Science & Technology and Saint Joseph's College for Women, Karachi.

-Pakistan is number eight on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
-Cases collected by Global Human Rights Defence show that young underage Christian (and Hindu) girls are sometimes targeted by Muslims for forced conversion to Islam.
-Christians also often face abuses of Pakistani blasphemy laws, notably in the case of Asia Bibi.